 - Gently fold the dry ingredients into the egg whites, making sure not to deflate the egg whites at this point.

-- Transfer the meringue to a piping bag fitted with a small round tip (I like a Wilton #10).
-Pipe 1-inch macaron shells onto the tray, making sure to pipe them at least 2 inches apart.
-Once you’ve finished piping the first tray, hold it a few inches off the counter and drop it straight down.
-Drop the tray another 5-6 times, or until it looks like any large air bubbles have popped.
-Repeat with the second tray.
+- When the batter flows smoothly, transfer the mixture to the piping bag fitted with a round tip (I like a Wilton #10).
+Pipe 1½-inch circles or ovals about 2 inches apart on the prepared baking sheet.
+Immediately after you’ve finished piping the tray, hold it 6 inches off the counter and drop it straight down to release any air bubbles.
+Repeat the dropping process 5-6 times, or until it looks like any large air bubbles have popped.

-- Set the trays aside to rest for at least 25 minutes.
-They’re ready to bake when you can touch them gently without the meringue sticking to your finger.
+- Set the tray aside to rest for 20-25 minutes, or until the macarons have developed a skin.
+The macarons are ready to bake when they can be gently touched without sticking to your finger.

-- Bake the macarons, one tray at a time, for 13 minutes.
-If your oven has hot spots, make sure to turn the tray halfway through baking so the feet rise evenly.
+- Bake the macarons, one tray at a time, for 13 minutes, rotating once halfway through.

 - Allow the macarons to cool to room temperature before trying to remove them from the pan.
-This will help prevent sticking.
+Once they are fully cooled, they can be filled and aged.

 - Add the butter to the bowl of a stand mixer and beat on medium-high speed until it has lightened, about 2 minutes.
 Turn the mixer to low speed and add the powdered sugar slowly followed by the vanilla extract.
 If the mixture seems too dry, add a tablespoon of heavy cream or milk.½ cup unsalted butter, 2¼ cups powdered sugar, 1 teaspoon pure vanilla extract